GEM-benchmark/GEM-benchmark.github.io/web/tasks/Wiki-Auto.md

 #### Who are the annotators?

 No demographic annotation is provided for the crowd workers.
+The [Figure Eight](https://www.figure-eight.com/) platform was used for the annotation process.

 ### Personal and Sensitive Information